Avengers: Infinity War box office has officially passed $2 billion

 Much of the movie's gross comes from the film's international showings, as it becomes the third highest-grossing international release *ever* at $1.346B.
 Now it's a question of just how much money IW can bring in: does it have the legs to catch Star Wars' third-place spot??
 And will both movies get blown out of the water by 2019's still-untitled Avengers 4?

 And speaking of the sequel, we might finally get the title of the Infinity War sequel tomorrow at industry convention and tradeshow CineEurope 2018 in Barcelona.
-On Monday, Warner Bros. debuted the Aquaman trailer for those in attendance, so fingers crossed for a name of Avengers 4 when Disney presents Wednesday.
+On Monday, Warner Bros. debuted the Aquaman trailer for those in attendance, so fingers crossed for a name of Avengers 4 when Disney presents at the convention on Wednesday.

 With Avengers: Infinity War, the MCU adds insult to DC's injury: Simple differences explain why Avengers: Infinity War soars where the DCEU has yet to succeed.